 Deciding whether to take the SMSF route depends on your personal situation, and this is certainly one instance where professional advice and the pursuit of adequate due diligence is time and money well spent before deciding.

 If you do decide to set up an SMSF, make sure it’s for the right reason – saving for your retirement.
-Don’t set up an SMSF to try and get early access to your super, or to buy a holiday house or sports car.
-The ATO’s compliance (and penalty) regime has improved greatly since these sorts of stories were heard over the barbecue.
+Don’t set up an SMSF to try and get timely access to your super, or to buy a holiday house or sports car.
+The ATO’s compliance (and penalty) regime has improved since these sorts of stories were heard over the barbecue.
 These sorts of “investments” do not comply with superannuation law, and the ATO will come down hard on SMSFs toying with these activities.

-Make sure you have enough assets, time and skills
+Make sure you have enough assets, time, and skills

 You will need enough assets, time and skills to: